 In this way, if you encounter any problem, you can easily approach them and have it fixed.
 No need to ship it and wait for weeks to get it fixed.

-I already mentioned this above, leveling the bed and setting the nozzle will improve the quality of your 3D print.
-You can use a sheet of paper to determine the distance between the nozzle and the bed.
+Leveling the bed and setting the nozzle will improve the quality of your 3D print.
+To make this easier, you can use a sheet of paper to determine the distance between the nozzle and the bed.

 When the nozzle is clean and inappropriate distance from the bed, the paper will have minimal resistance when pulled free.
 It will also go back underneath the nozzle without force.

 How to know if you need to set the nozzle gap:

 Nozzle too high

 - Filament doesn’t stick to the build surface

 - The first layer is barely visible or too thin